blogfoster/wp-blogfoster-insights/README.md

-# blogfoster insights wordpress.com plugin
+# blogfoster Insights WordPress plugin

-This plugin integrates blogfoster insights into your Wordpress blog.
+This plugin integrates blogfoster Insights into your WordPress blog.

 ## Description

-This Plugin integrates blogfoster Insights into your Wordpress blog.
-It helps you to understand your blog better and helps blogfoster to choose the best cooperations and campaigns for you.
-After you configured the plugin in the settings section, blogfoster Insights starts to work.
+This plugin integrates blogfoster Insights into your WordPress blog.
+It helps you to understand your blog and gives blogfoster the chance to offer you the most suitable sponsored spots and campaigns.
+After you have configured the plugin in the settings section, blogfoster Insights starts to work.

 ## Installation

-### Using The WordPress Dashboard

-1. Navigate to the 'Add New' in the plugins dashboard
-2. Search for 'blogfoster Insights'
-3. Click 'Install Now'
-4. Activate the plugin on the Plugin dashboard
-5. Go to 'blogfoster Insights'

-### Uploading in WordPress Dashboard
+### Uploading to the WordPress

 1. Create a `.zip` archive of the plugin (`make zip` in root directory)
 2. Navigate to the 'Add New' in the plugins dashboard